Winter squash: Nutritional value

-Raw winter squash (such as acorn or butternut) is 90% water, 9% carbohydrates, 1% protein, and contains negligible fat (table).
+Raw winter squash (such as acorn or butternut squash) is 90% water, 9% carbohydrates, 1% protein.
+It contains negligible fat (table), except in the oil-rich seeds.
 In a 100 gram reference amount, it supplies 34 calories and is a moderate source (10-19% of the Daily Value, DV) of vitamin C (15% DV) and vitamin B6 (12% DV), with no other micronutrients in significant content (table).
 It is also a source of the provitamin A carotenoid, beta-carotene.